-The Bank's retail banking business has been affected by the lockdowns implemented in response to the Coronavirus pandemic and the resulting impact on the economy and its customers' incomes.
+The Bank's retail banking business was affected by the lockdowns implemented in response to the Coronavirus pandemic and the resulting impact on the economy and its customers' incomes.
 In particular, the Bank applied the Estonian Banking Association's uniform policy for the granting of repayment moratoria in connection with the emergency situation declared in relation to the Coronavirus pandemic and continues granting payment holidays to customers on a case-by-case basis (see "Description of the Bank - Corporate banking" for further detail).
-Depending on how the pandemic evolves and impacts the economy, the Bank may record higher provisions and loan losses which will have an impact on its income statement.
-Also loan growth may be lower as people could be more hesitant to take on new financial liabilities in uncertain economic conditions.
-However, these developments do not change the Bank's longer term goals.